the members of

-We have audited the accompanying standalone financial statements of Cranes SoftwareInternational Limited("the Company") which comprise of Balance sheet as at March312021 and Statement of Profit and Loss the Cash Flow Statement for the year then ended and asummary of significant accounting policies and other explanatory information
+We have audited the accompanying standalone financial statements of Cranes SoftwareInternational Limited("the Company") which comprise of Balance sheet as at March312021 and Statement of Profit and loss (including other Comprehensive income) the cashflow statement and the statement of changes in equity for the year then ended and asummary of significant accounting policies and other explanatory information

 Basis for Qualified Opinion

-1. The attached Balance Sheet as at 31st March 2017 is drawn on the basisof the Principle of Going Concern'.
+1. The attached Balance Sheet as at 31st March 2021 is drawn on the basisof the Principle of Going Concern'.

-7.2 Attention of the members is invited to note 6 of the Financial Statements regardingrecognition of deferred tax credit on account of unabsorbed losses and allowances aggregating toRs.34517.47 lakhs (year ended March 31 2016 Rs.
-31000.90 lakhs).
-This does not satisfythe virtual certainty test for recognition of deferred tax credit as laiddown in IND AS-12.
+i.
+Attention of the members is invited to note 6 of the Financial Statements regardingrecognition of deferred tax credit on account of unabsorbed losses and allowancesaggregating to INR 24585.77 lakhs (year ended March 312020 INR 22032.78 lakhs).
+Thisdoes not satisfy the virtual certainty test for recognition of deferred tax credit as laiddown in IND AS-12.

-7.4 The appropriateness of the Going Concern' concept based on which the accountshave been prepared is interalia dependent on the Company's ability to infuse requisitefunds for meeting its obligations rescheduling of debt and resuming normal operations.
+ii.
+The appropriateness of the Going Concern' concept based on which the accountshave been prepared is interalia dependent on the Company's ability to infuse requisitefunds for meeting its obligations rescheduling of debt and resuming normal operations.

-We further report that except for the effect if any of the matters stated inparagraphs 7.3 above whose effect are not ascertainable had the observations made inparagraphs 7.1 and 7.2 above been considered the loss after tax for the year ended March31 2017 would have been higher byINR.
+We further report that had the observation made in paragraph 1 (i) above beenconsidered the loss after tax for the year ended March 312021 would have been higher byINR.
 24585.77 lakhs.